djaus2/PhotoTimingDjaus/README.md

 ## Apps
 - PhotoTimingDjaus
   - A Console app that does the image stiching.
-    - Originally called by VideoSticher apps to do such but that functionality is separate app.
+    - Originally called by VideoSticher apps to do such but that functionality is separate library.
-- VideoStitcherWPFApp
-  - Earlier version of WPF app. _Don't use._
-- VideoStitcherWPFAppV2
-  - **This is a WPF app so runs on a Windows desktop.**  _A Phone version may follow._
 - VideoStitcherWPFAppV3 ..
 Use this
+  - **This is a WPF app so runs on a Windows desktop.**
   - Can load previous stitched file but timing doesn't work for that (2Do)
   - Uses Image viwer with zoom and pan from this GitHub project [djaus2/ShowImageWPF](https://github.com/djaus2/ShowImageWPF)
     - Zoom etc currently not working
 - StitchInTimeMaui  Maui version of PhotoTimingDjaus Console app
+  - Tested on Google Pixel 6 phone
   - Now performs stitch of limited video:
     - Limited to 1000 frames = 33 seconds
   - Now displays stitched image